cjdoris/ExactpAdics/docs/univariate-polynomials.md

 - `Certificates`: When `true`, also returns a corresponding sequence of certificates including fields `F`, `E`, `Rho` and `Pi`.
 - `Extensions`: When `true` implies `Certificates` and also includes `Extension` in each certificate.
 - `Ideals`: When `true` implies `Certificates` and also includes `IdealGen1` and `IdealGen2` in each certificate.
+- `UseNP := false`: When `true`, factorizes `f` first by its Newton polygon.
+This can be a significant performance improvement for large degree polynomials with several faces.

 > **Roots** (f :: *RngUPolElt_FldPadExact*)
 >